phosgene89/phosgene89.github.io/spin.md

 ### Postulates of Quantum Mechanics

-1. Measurements are represented by linear operators.
+##### 1. Measurements are represented by linear operators.
+This ensures that states that are normalised stay normalised.

-2. The possible states and results corresponding to an a particular measurement are given by the eigenvectors and eigenvalues of the measurement operator.
+##### 2. The possible states and results corresponding to an a particular measurement are given by the eigenvectors and eigenvalues of the measurement operator.

-3. The inner product of distinct states is 0.
+##### 3. The inner product of distinct states is 0.

-4. The probability of measuring blah blah
+##### 4. The probability of measuring blah blah

 ### Example - Spin